 Let's start off by cloning the

-getsentry repository to be adjacent with your
+getsentry repository to be adjacent to your

 # Go to where you have sentry and clone getsentry. cd /path/to/sentry cd .. git clone email@example.com:getsentry/getsentry.git